Flowtask-ai/pdd-cursor-template/PDD/USAGE_GUIDE.md

 │           └── 📄 06-ci-cd.mdc
 │
 ├── 📁 PDD/                        # Prompt Driven Design
+│   ├── 📄 USAGE_GUIDE.md          # This guide - step-by-step instructions
+│   ├── 📄 HOW_TO_CUSTOMIZE.md     # Guide for adapting to other tech stacks
 │   ├── 📁 PRDs/                   # Product Requirements Documents
 │   │   ├── 📁 templates/          # Templates for each use case
 │   │   │   ├── 📄 new-bc-XXX.md   # Template for new bounded contexts